Fluxx99/Death-Quota/README.md

 Death Quota is a lightweight Fabric server-side mod that enforces a hard limit on player deaths before automatically moving them into spectator mode.
 The mod is designed for challenge SMPs and PvE runs where you want the entire server to play with a fixed pool of lives without requiring client installs.
 Built and tested on 1.21.1, 1.21.5, and 1.21.10, declared compatible with all 1.21.x patch releases.

-## 2.0.0 Update
-Fixed not working in singleplayer and added cross version compatibility 1.21.x.

 ## Features
 - Tracks every player's deaths server-side and locks them once they run out of lives.
 - Default limit is three lives, but it can be increased or decreased live through commands.